 The beach is very narrow though very pretty and in any day during Spring/Summer seasons it would be expectable to have certain difficulties even to prepare and launch our kite due the lack of space and also to leave through the channel considering that the wind will almost certainly be onshore and we should not cross the line of buoys.
 And to complicate things even more, the breaking waves will send you towards the beach.

-Add to the cocktail that one has to kitesurf with the kite almost above the head of those who walk along the beach as you most likely will get donwwinded, in short, Playas de Muro or Son Serra de Marina, for the same reasons as the last mentioned are not a good choice.
+Add to this that one has to kitesurf with the kite almost over the head of those who are walking along the beach as you most likely will get donwwinded due to the orientation of your tracks and the power of the breaking waves, in short, Playas de Muro or Son Serra de Marina, for the same reasons as the last mentioned are not a good choice.

 Is the Bay of Pollensa, especially in the area of Sa Marina, where everyone should practice and learn kitesurfing.
 There is where our channel it is placed, following the directions of Coast and Marine authorities.